bptlab/fCM-query-generator/README.md

 The compiler of the input to state space queries can be found in `src/compiler/compiler.js`.

 A simple and one more complex example can be found in the `example`-folder.
 Both describe the process of submissitting and reviewing papers for an academic conference.
 For both, the fragments of the case model are given (`example/simple/conference.bpmn`, `example/complex/conference_complex.bpmn`).
 They are visualized in `example/simple/conference.png` and `example/complex/conference_complex.png`.
 The data models are given in `example/simple/conference.uml` and `example/complex/conference_complex.uml`.
-The formalized CPN of fCMs can be found in `example/simple/conference.cpn` and `example/complex/conference_complex_bounded.cpn`/`example/complex/conference_complex_unbounded.cpn`.
+The formalized CPN of the fCMs can be found in `example/simple/conference.cpn` and `example/complex/conference_complex_bounded.cpn`/`example/complex/conference_complex_unbounded.cpn`.
 Information on the more detailed example are provided in [example.md](example.md).

 ## Project setup

 The project can be used with the latest version of [npm](https://www.npmjs.com).

+First, navigate to the project folder.
 To install all dependencies, run:

 ```
 npm install